 Vacasa has been around since 2009 and serves as a vacation property management company.
 They cover bookings, housekeeping — a very helpful service in the rental industry — and customer service.
 These extras make Vacasa one of the more expensive sites in terms of commissions (usually charging between 20 and 40%).

-Some things to note: Vacasa was subject to a $3 million lawsuit several years ago from a property owner who felt she was charged fees that were never stated in her rental agreement.
+Some things to note: Vacasa was subject to a $3 million lawsuit several years ago from a property owner who felt she was charged fees never stated in her rental agreement.
 With the pandemic-based halt on travel, Vacasa also recently received over $100 million from a tech investor who similarly bailed out Airbnb.

 Other information on Vacasa is somewhat hard to find, especially compared to other platforms mentioned in this article.
 Reviews from property owners seem to be mixed.

 Evolve is the middleman between rental property owners and vacation platforms.
-They basically market your property for you, offering lucrative services like free professional photography and listing optimization.
+They market your property for you, offering lucrative services like free professional photography and listing optimization.
 They take 10% of booking fees (though it’s unclear from their site as to whether this includes fees from Airbnb and the like).

-It’s fantastic to research and dream about how you can best generate revenue off of a vacation rental property.
+It’s fantastic to research and dream about how you can best generate revenue from a vacation rental property.
 But the first step to making that happen isn’t signing up with Airbnb, VRBO, HomeAway or the like — it’s to buy a property from RealtyHive!
 Find the perfect cabin, waterfront villa or beachside condo by searching through our listings.